osovv/q_app/README.md

 Now you can connect to API at `0.0.0.0:5005`
 ## Task List
  - [x] Finish CRUD functionality for user (now only CRU)
- - [ ] Write CRUD functionaly for musical compositions
+ - [ ] Write CRUD functionality for musical compositions
  - [ ] Create simple frontend to visualize users and musical compositions